kfelds1/Final_Project/README.md

 =======
-Added four optimization tests for the AI, can be found in Google collab - SMB - 03/15/2023 Added a WHAT IF doc for the presentation on topics we could have explored if we had more time. - SMB - 03/15/2023
+Added a WHAT IF doc for the presentation on topics we could have explored if we had more time. - SMB - 03/15/2023

 =======